-What they’ve shared with us here will only increase in importance, seeing as Malaysia is heading into an economic recession in the coming 6 months.
+What they’ve shared with us here will only increase in importance, seeing as Malaysia is still weathering an economic recession.

 Bottom Line: One thing that I’d be interested to try is setting aside money for spending on things that I want.
 I usually hold back and dump all my money into savings, but perhaps an indulgent purchase every now and then really won’t hurt, so long as I have a system to keep myself in check.

 - You can read more on what we’ve written about the MCO here.